 You’ve received a few zero-byte files.
 Now what do you do with them?

 Sadly, there’s not much you can do with a zero-byte file.
 They do not contain any data, so they cannot be opened and should be deleted (unless they have a purpose, like if they were intentionally created and are still relevant to your case).
 However, some systems may be unable to delete zero-byte files, since they may be corrupt.
 You might receive an error that says, “Cannot delete file: Cannot read from source file or disk,” or a similar message.
 In a situation like that you may need to use a workaround.

 To recover data that is lost in a zero-byte file, the best solution is to ask the person who sent it to you to send you the file again using a different program, if possible.
 Compressing the file(s) into a .zip file (using a software like WinZip or WinRAR) sometimes also helps.

 The problem is, often you don’t even realize that you have zero-byte files sitting around database, where you should have all the data the file was supposed to contain.
 And if you depend on your eDiscovery platform’s search engine to index all your files, you may be missing out on vital information.
 You need something to help you spot zero-byte files so you can take action to replace them if you need to.

 Luckily, there are ways to deal with such issues

 A good ediscovery platform will help you identify zero-byte files so you can take appropriate steps to replace them.
 Take the eDiscovery platform GoldFynch, for example–it automatically flags zero-byte files as soon as they are uploaded, and lists them for you.
-This list, which can be found on the “Zero byte” tab of the ‘Issues’ view, lets you know that there are files that have not been correctly received so that you can re-download them or obtain an uncorrupted version of the file from the source.
+This list, can be found by selecting the ‘Zero-byte’ option in the ‘Issues’ view.
+It lets you know that there are files that have not been correctly received so that you can re-download them or obtain an uncorrupted version of the file from the source.